One PH: History

 On March 17, 2020, One PH along with One News, temporarily suspended its regular programming as an effect of the Luzon-wide "enhanced community quarantine" due to the COVID-19 pandemic.
 The news channel aired the special edition of One News Now.

 On May 22, 2020, One PH successfully began conducting test transmissions on digital terrestrial television via DWET-TV subchannel 5.3 in Mega Manila.
 This development signifies the reinstatement of Radyo5's "RadyoVision" format on free-to-air television after its predecessor, AksyonTV carried over most of the radio station's programs from 2011 to 2019.
 This would later spread out in other cities of the Philippines starting in mid-2021, in preparation for the launching of the network's DTTB service, Sulit TV.

-In December 2020, Cignal TV and Philstar Media Group took over the operations and programming of Radyo Singko respectively.
+In December 2020, Cignal TV and Philstar Media Group took over the operations and programming of Radyo5 respectively.
 With this development, some of the station's programs aired their respective final episodes during the final weeks of December 2020.
-On January 1, 2021, One PH's programming (except for overnight slots) have been integrated to the programming schedule of Radyo Singko.
+On January 1, 2021, One PH's programming (except for overnight slots) was integrated into the programming schedule of Radyo5.

-On January 1, 2021, all programs of One PH are simulcast on One Sports via live streaming on its website, as well as Radyo5 92.3 News FM (now 92.3 Radyo5 True FM; except overnight slots).
+On January 1, 2021, all programs of One PH are simulcast on One Sports via live streaming on its website, as well as 92.3 Radyo5 True FM (except overnight slots).
 The livestream later reverted to One Sports a few days later.

+On February 1, 2024, One PH was removed from TV5's digital TV subchannel lineup and was replaced by the mirror feed of RPTV, a joint venture of TV5 and Nine Media/RPN which replaced CNN Philippines in analog TV channel 9 and digital TV channel 19.
+However, selected programming from One PH is carried over to RPTV, and the former remains available on Cignal, as well as on other cable and satellite TV operators nationwide.

 Programming

-Majority of its programming are sourced and simulcasted from 92.3 True FM Radyo5, a practice that was carried over from its predecessor AksyonTV, and following suit with other Mega Manila news radio stations (ABS-CBN TeleRadyo, DZRH News Television, Inquirer 990 Television, Dobol B TV block on GTV, ALIW Channel 23 and Radyo Bandido TV) and regional news radio stations (such as Brigada News TV in General Santos, DWNE TeleRadyo in Nueva Ecija, Tirad Pass Network in Ilocos Sur, PRTV 12 in Tacloban, eMedia TV in Zamboanga, and Bandera News TV in Palawan).
-The rest of its content are One PH's original content and brokered programming which are not aired, but since 2021, also simulcasting on Radyo5 (except for overnight slots, Rated Korina, and during PBA sa Radyo5 coverage days).
+The majority of its programming is sourced and simulcasted from 105.9 True FM, a practice that was carried over from its predecessor AksyonTV, and following suit with other Mega Manila news radio stations.
+The rest of its content is One PH's original content and brokered programming which are not aired, but since 2021, also simulcasting on Radyo5 (except for overnight slots, ABS-CBN News' Rated Korina, and during PBA sa Radyo5 coverage days).

-The integrated programming of Radyo5 and One PH ended upon the launch of the former's new inhouse programs in January 2023, though its integrated weekend programming remains intact.